 By Rebecca Landry

-Rebecca Landry is a social worker who loves soaking in sunshine, speaking Spanish, and living in Lexington, Kentucky.
+Rebecca Landry is as a social worker and loves life in Lexington, Kentucky.